laraXgram/laraxgram.github.io/src/temple8.md

 <a name="layouts-using-components"></a>
 ### Layouts Using Components

-Most web applications maintain the same general layout across various pages.
+Most bot applications maintain the same general layout across various pages.
 It would be incredibly cumbersome and hard to maintain our application if we had to repeat the entire layout in every template we create.
 Thankfully, it's convenient to define this layout as a single [Temple8 component](#components) and then use it throughout our application.

 <a name="applying-the-layout-component"></a>
 #### Applying the Layout Component